canopas/flutter-developer-roadmap-2023/README.md

 * On the Detail Screen show full recipe detail with recipe image and description
   - Add a back button to navigate back to the list of recipes.
 *  GET Api Url: https://spoonacular-recipe-food-nutrition-v1.p.rapidapi.com/recipes/479101/information
+*  To access RapidAPI, log in or create an account to obtain an API key.
 * Use Dio for networking

 ### Practical 11